 Q:The thyroid produces hormones that regulate what bodily function?

-A:Metabolism.
-The thyroid gland works like a tiny factory that uses iodine (mostly from foods such as seafood and salt) to produce thyroid hormones.
-These hormones help to regulate the body's metabolism and affects processes such as growth and other important functions of the body.
+A:The thyroid gland uses iodine to produce hormones that help regulate the body's metabolism including growth and other functions of the body.

 Q:An abnormal enlargement of the thyroid gland is called a goiter.
 True or False?